SAP-archive/sap-devtoberfest-2020/topics/appstudio/prerequisites.md

 ## Recommendations

-### Set Up
+### Set-Up
-We recommend that you have at least two monitors during the exericses.
-This will allow you do all development-related actitivties on desktop 1 while you can use desktop 2 to display the YouTube video and the exercise tasks.
+We recommend that you have at least two monitors during the exercises.
+This will allow you to do all development-related actitvities on desktop 1 while you can use desktop 2 to display the YouTube video and the exercise tasks.

 ### Attendees